Fake apologies and the power of sincerity. Moral values in action

 • save the relationship

-• rebuild (or rebuild) trust
+• restore (or rebuild) trust

 • save your energy and save yourself from unnecessary worry